jcgneto/CV/README.md

 # Research areas of interest

-Ecology and evolution of Foodborne pathogens and applications for Food Safety.
+Ecology and evolution of Foodborne pathogens.
+Gut microbiome, host, and enteric pathogen ecological and evolutionary interactions.

 # Publications